-In the vineyards, the Paillards hold a strong belief in respecting the balance between the soil and the vine and transitioned into organic viticulture in 2011.
-The family has not used any fertilizers over the last 20 years and copper is used instead of chemicals when treating the vines.
-Yields are controlled at Pierre Paillard and all replanting is sélection massale from two specific parcels depending on the grape variety: Les Maillerettes for pinot noir and Les Mottelettes for chardonnay.
+In the vineyards, the Paillards hold a strong belief in respecting the balance between the soil and the vine.
+The brothers began organic viticulture in 2011 and produce their own compost for fertilizer along with neighboring vignerons Georges Rémy and Benoît Lahaye.
+Yields are low and controlled at Pierre Paillard and all replanting is by sélection massale from two specific parcels (very rare in Champagne) depending on the grape variety: Les Maillerettes for pinot noir and Les Mottelettes for chardonnay.
 Each parcel is harvested separately by hand with the majority of the parcels vinified individually before blending of juice, if blending is to occur.

 Pierre Paillard produces five cuvées; two non-vintage champagnes, “Les Parcelles” and “Les Terres Roses” (Rosé) and three vintage champagnes, “Les Maillerettes” Blanc de Noirs, “Les Mottelettes” Blanc de Blancs and “La Grand Récolte” which sees extended time in cellar on the lees and is only made during great vintages.
 They also produce vintage blanc and rouge Coteaux Champenois but production is extremely low and rarely exported.